 6.2 Keepass [Get KeePass]

-KeePass is a free open source password manager, which helps you to manage your passwords in a secure way.
+KeePass is a free open source password manager, which helps you to manage your passwords securely.
 You can store all your passwords in one database, which is locked with a master key.

 7. Cloud File Hosting Services